globalise-huygens/infra-documentation/Research Environment (v0.4)/0. Proposals/NWO Groot.md

-tba - summary of expectations from the NWO Groot proposal
+tba - summary of expectations from the NWO Groot proposal.